anchor-btc/anchor-os/README.md

 ## Overview

-ANCHOR enables embedding messages in Bitcoin transactions (via OP_RETURN) that can reference previous messages through compact 64-bit anchors.
+ANCHOR enables embedding messages in Bitcoin transactions that can reference previous messages through compact 64-bit anchors.
 This creates a graph of related messages that can be used for:

 - Threaded conversations (forum/social network style)
 - Version history